 This 1972 documentary explores the world of a dying generation of Māori female elders or kuia — “the last of the Māori women with tattooed chins”.
-Narrator Selwyn Muru extols the place of the kuia in Māori culture, and of wahine tā moko.
-Among those on screen are 105-year old Ngahuia Hona, who cooks in hot pools, rolls a cigarette, and eats with whānau, and “the oldest Māori” Nga Kahikatea Wirihana, who remembers the Battle of Ōrākau during the land wars, and has outlived four husbands.
-Into Antiquity was an early documentary from veteran Wayne Tourell.
+The film pays tribute to the place of the kuia in Māori culture, and of wahine tā moko.
+Among those on screen are 105-year old Ngahuia Hona, who cooks in hot pools, rolls a cigarette, and eats with whānau, and “the oldest Māori” Ngakahikatea Whirihana, who remembers the Battle of Ōrākau during the land wars, and has outlived four husbands.
+Into Antiquity was an early documentary from veteran director Wayne Tourell.

-NZ On Screen acknowledges the producers thanks to Queen Te Ata Rangikahu and all the Māori families who assisted us by allowing their beloved Kuia to be filmed'
+'The producers wish to thank H.M.
+Queen Te Ata Rangikahu, and all the Māori families who assisted us by allowing their beloved Kuia to be filmed'